anna-pa-m/adabmDCA/docs/documentation.md

 ## Initialization of the parameters

 By default, the parameters of the DCA model are all initialized to 0.
-However, it is possible to initialize the Boltzmann machine to the set of parameters of the profile model (read [here](https://iopscience.iop.org/article/10.1088/1361-6633/aa9965/meta)) or to a set of given parameters stored in a file, using the flag `-p file`.
+However, it is possible to initialize the Boltzmann machine to the set of parameters of the profile model (read [here](https://iopscience.iop.org/article/10.1088/1361-6633/aa9965/meta)) using the flag `-I` or to a set of given parameters stored in a file, using the flag `-p file`.
 The `file` must be formatted as:
 ```
 J i j a b value
 ...